-Onondaga Community College, Syracuse, NY CS
+Onondaga Community College, Syracuse, NY

 Crossville's Laminam collections transform restrooms at a Syracuse community college in a tile-over-tile installation that ensured ADA compliance.View Onondaga Community College, Syracuse, NY Samples

 The old saying “God is in the details” plays heavily in interior design—and that extends to the all-important though often less high profile spaces of buildings: the bathrooms.
 Aged bathrooms certainly have the ability to lower the overall design quotient of buildings, while updated facilities with attractive style and attention to the details can greatly support and enhance the overall appeal and experience for people within commercial spaces.

 These factors were significant to the renovation of two bathrooms at Onondaga Community College’s Gordon Student Center in Syracuse, New York.
 These restrooms were outdated in all aspects, including the tile.
 Walls had long been bedecked in 4”x6” tiles in a 1970s-esque olive tone, while floors were covered in 2”x2” floor mosaics in stale shades of peach and grey.
 The style of the spaces belied the community college’s focus on providing top educational programs for its modern student body.

 Specifiers for the project aimed to bring the restrooms not just into style for today but also to create spaces that would look great over time.
 To that end, they selected Laminam by Crossville collections to transform floors and walls.
 Large squares of Fokos Roccia in Laminam 5.6 were installed on floors to provide an earthy, fashionable foundation, while I Naturali Laminam 3+ in Ossidiana Vena Chiara adds a classic elegance to the walls.
 The design team opted to accent the spaces with thick strips of I Naturali Laminam by Crossville Ossidiana Vena Grigia for a contemporary, refined appearance.